zanderfilms/ellianderpictures.co.uk/_films/cosmos.md

 > _COSMOS is a no-budget feature.
 Directing brothers, Elliot Weaver & Zander Weaver, self produced the project, taking on all major crew roles throughout production, with the exception of writing the score._

 **The movie is complete, primed for the festival circuit and currently seeking distribution.
-Please contact us for more info.**
+Please contact elliot@ellianderpictures.co.uk for more info.**

+The *COSMOS one sheet* is available to download <a href="https://www.ellianderpictures.co.uk/cosmos_one_sheet.pdf
+      ">*HERE*.</a>

 ## Making Of